alphacoderun/dev-guide/linux/myip.md

     inet 174.23.212.4/20 brd 174.23.243.255 scope global eth0
 ```

-The IP address for wsl in this example would be 174.23.212.4.
+The IP address for wls in this example would be 174.23.212.4